On the island of garlic and grockles.

-ON THE EAST COAST, Sandown is the original Victorian seaside resort, replete with the obligatory tatty amusement pier stretching into the water.
+On the East Coast, Sandown is the original Victorian seaside resort, replete with the obligatory tatty amusement pier stretching into the water.
 Large holiday hotels and guesthouses of every description line the broad curve of beach and spill up the cliffsides of the busy commercial district.
-The town needs a coat of paint.

 ‘It’s a delightful cross section of quirky amusements, natural wonders and historic sites’

-SOUTH OF SHANKLIN, the bustling coast quiets.
+South of Shanklin, the bustling coast quiets.
 On the southeast corner, Ventnor provides a more sedate alternative for those seeking seaside fun.
-The beachfront is broader, decorated with flowers.
+The beachfront is broader, and decorated with flowers.
 A blue plaque on one house notes that Ivan Turgenev spent some time here in 1860, working on his masterpiece Fathers and Sons.
 To the west of town, Ventnor’s Botanic Gardens offer free admission to 22 acres of woodland and gardens full of flowers and plants that will grow nowhere else in Britain—a palm garden and a colorful Mediterranean terrace.
 The gardens are wonderful for a short stroll, or longer if you are really into the flora.

-A little farther west, Blackgang Chine is one of the island’s bestknown attractions.
-An amusement park with traditional rides and entertainments, Blackgang Chine was opened in 1843—making it Britain’s oldest theme park.
+A little farther west, Blackgang Chine is one of the island’s best known attractions.
+An amusement park with traditional rides and entertainment, Blackgang Chine was opened in 1843—making it Britain’s oldest theme park.
 Unless you are traveling with children, though, you’ll drive past.

 The Needles, stone outcroppings rising from the Solent like misplaced stalagmites, punctuate the western tip of IOW.
 Guglielmo Marconi built his first wireless telegraph station here in 1897, sending and receiving code to ships far out at sea.
 A plinth and monument mark the spot at Needles Park.
 The park itself features a chairlift down to the colored sands of Alum Bay several hundred feet below.